webrecorder/browsertrix-old/README.md

 ### Replay Crawling and Screenshots

+Currently, screenshot creation is automatically enabled when crawling in record mode and screenshots are added automatically to the same collection.

 Browsertrix supports crawling in replay mode, over an existing collection, which may be useful for QA processes, especially when combined with screenshot creation.

-By adding the `screenshot_coll` property to each crawl, Browsertrix will also create a screenshot of each page.
+By setting the `mode` and `screenshot_coll` properties for each crawl, it is possible to run Browsertrix over replay and generate screenshots into a different collection, which may be used for QA comparison.

 Additional screenshot options are to be added soon.
 (Currently, the screenshot is taken after the behavior is run but this will likely change).

 Crawl options can also be overriden via command line.